paketo-buildpacks/rfcs/text/0000-image-retention-policy.md

 ## Unresolved Questions and Bikeshedding

 1. Is two years the right retention period?
 Longer?
 Shorter?
 The general idea is that we pick a period of time that minimizes impact to users.
 We want the time period to be such that at least 99% of users are no longer using these images.
 We are not strictly looking to minimize costs, but just put an upper bound on what the project needs to support.

+2. As part of the GCR migration to Docker Hub, there is the question of do we move older images over to Docker Hub?
+If so, how many?
+Should this policy be used to answer that question?
+For example, if the retention policy is two years, would we then be responsible for moving at least two years worth of images over from GCR to Docker Hub?